Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/config/config.md

 - Same with the *off_below*

 ## [leviq_probe.cfg](./leviq_probe.cfg)
 - It's set up for using KAMP.
-It probably works without but it's recommended för QoL
+It probably works without but it's recommended for QoL

 ## [macros.cfg](./macros.cfg)
 - Start macro in here instead of slicer for ease of access